Persona Non Grata (The Americans): Critical reviews

 Mike Hale of The New York Times wrote, "The final scene captured the grim paradox of William's description: the Jenningses dream home looming over Philip and Paige in the dark, a repository of secrets, lies and deadly peril."
 Genevieve Koski of Vulture gave the episode a 4 star rating out of 5 and wrote, "Family can be a great source of comfort, but it can also be a huge liability. [...]
 Though this point has been implicit from the start of the series, 'Persona Non Grata' drives it home, in characteristically tense fashion, as it closes an excellent, particularly domestic season of The Americans."

 Ben Travers of IndieWire gave the episode an "A–" grade and wrote, "The biggest tease of the final hour, though, was left unfulfilled.
 Gabriel told his agents they should return to Russia, effectively ending their mission, their lives and, possibly, the show.
 Considering the recent renewal for Seasons 5 & 6, that seems unlikely to happen, but why and how they decide what to do next remains unknown.
-The slow burn continues, and it will be an agonizing nine months until we find out the full weight of Phillip's frustrations."
+The slow burn continues, and it will be an agonizing nine months until we find out the full weight of Philip's frustrations."
 Matt Brennan of Slant Magazine wrote, "'We're all Americans now,' Young Hee declared in 'Experimental Prototype City of Tomorrow,' and 'Persona Non Grata' returns to this notion by transforming it into the ultimate dilemma, built into the composition of a single, telling image."

 Alec Bojalad of Den of Geek gave the episode a 4 star rating out of 5 and wrote, "The lack of resolution should be frustrating and it should be the mark of a bad finale.
 But it's not.
 'Persona Non Grata' is a fantastic, near-perfect finale.
 Partly because of the sheer emotional devastation it's capable of wreaking and partly because of that lack of resolution."
 Amy Amatangelo of Paste gave the episode a 9.3 out of 10 and wrote, "We have no idea what the final two seasons will hold.
 But The Americans continues to be one of the best television series in recent history."